History of Perth, Western Australia: Early European exploration

 Early European exploration of the area commenced in 1697 with the discovery of the Swan River by Dutch captain Willem de Vlamingh.
 A sloop was dragged over the limestone bar and sandy shoals that blocked the river mouth, and an expedition made up the river.
 Surveying the area from "high ground" (Mount Eliza), Vlamingh was not impressed.
 Similar explorations by the French in 1801, and the British in 1822 left equally unfavourable impressions regarding any potential settlement of the area.

 The first explorer to gain a favourable opinion of the Swan River was Captain James Stirling, who explored the area in March 1827.
 With relatives in the powerful British East India Company, Stirling was predisposed to the idea of a West Australian colony with potential for Indian Ocean trade.

 With Frederick Garling and the botanist Charles Fraser, Stirling spent 12 days exploring the river, travelling as far upstream as the Ellen Brook junction.
 The party did not go far enough ashore to see that sandy soil characterised much of the land around the river.
 As a result, their favourable impressions of the quality of the soil was highly inaccurate, but became instrumental in the decision to establish the Swan River Colony.

 In his reports to the Home Office, Stirling acknowledged that previous explorations had found the area "sterile, forbidding and inhospitable" but argued that he had found it superior to New South Wales even, and promoted in glowing terms the agricultural potential of the area.
 His lobbying was for the establishment of a free settlement, unlike the other penal settlements at New South Wales, Port Arthur and Norfolk Island.
 Persuaded that the proposed colony would incur no significant cost on the part of the British Government, and perhaps fuelled by rumours that the French were about to establish a penal colony in the western part of Australia, the Colonial Office assented to the proposal in mid-October 1828.

 Founding of the Swan River Colony (1829)

-The first fleet of settlers arrived in June 1829, disembarking with their possessions on the sandy beaches north of the Swan River.
-No advance party had been sent, no land had been allocated, and no buildings had been constructed.
+Over five weeks after Charles Fremantle arrived aboard HMS Challenger, the first fleet of settlers arrived in June 1829, disembarking with their possessions onto Garden Island.
+No land had been allocated, and no buildings had been constructed.

 Under intense pressure from the settlers, Stirling's energetic Surveyor-General, John Septimus Roe went to work demarcating the allotments along the river.
 The fertile locations around Perth did not extend very far from the Swan and Canning Rivers, and the most fertile locations were upstream.
 The district of Guildford had the best quality soils and was settled in the first year of the colony.